-No offers for any player at Celtic - Potecoglou
+No offers for any Celtic players - Postecoglou

 Celtic: 'Zero.
 Zip.
-Nada' No offers for any players - Ange Potecoglou
+Nada' No offers for any players - Ange Postecoglou

 Last updated on .From the section Celtic

-Celtic have not been approached about any potential January sales, insists manager Ange Postecoglou.
+Celtic have not been approached about any potential January sales, says manager Ange Postecoglou.

 There has been heightened speculation around the future of Josip Juranovic, with the full-back impressing for semi-finalists Croatia at the World Cup.